isomerpages/mccy-sgt/_speak/0-overview.md

 ### Emerging Stronger Conversations

 The COVID-19 crisis has brought about changes and challenges for our nation.
 At the same time, it is also an opportunity for us to reflect and learn from our experience.
 Join us for a series of conversations to share your hopes for a resilient, post-COVID Singapore society, and how we can work together to create a better future.

-These conversations are open to all Singapore Citizens and PRs.
+There are upcoming conversations: The next session on **Tue, 24 Nov (7pm-9:30pm)** will focus on essential workers; a Tamil session will be held on **Sat, 28 Nov (3pm-5:30pm)**.

+If you know of family members and friends who are keen to sign up for these sessions, please encourage them to sign up.
 [Register for the Emerging Stronger Conversations](https://go.gov.sg/esconversations){:target="_blank"}

 &nbsp;